 Under the rights offering, holders of the Company's common shares as of July 9, 2008 (the "Record Date") received one right for each common share held as of the Record Date.
 Each four rights entitled the holder thereof to purchase a unit of Lorus ("Unit").
 Each Unit consists of one common share of Lorus at \$0.13 and a one-half common share purchase warrant to purchase additional common shares of Lorus at \$0.18 until August 7, 2010.
-Rights expired on August 7, 2008
+All unexercised rights expired on August 7, 2008.

-The Company issued 28,538,889 common shares and 14,269,444 common share purchase warrants in exchange for cash consideration of \$3.71 million.
+Pursuant to the rights offering the Company issued 28,538,889 common shares and 14,269,444 common share purchase warrants in exchange for cash consideration of \$3.71 million.
 The total costs associated with the transaction were approximately \$500 thousand.
 The Company has allocated the net proceeds of \$3.2 million received from the issuance of the units to the common shares and the common share purchase warrants based on their relative fair values.
-The fair value of the common share purchase warrants has been determined based on an option pricing model.
+The fair value of the common share purchase warrants has been determined based on an option-pricing model.
 The resulting allocation based on relative fair values resulted in the allocation of \$2.8 million to the common shares and \$417 thousand to the common share purchase warrants.

-During the quarter ended August 31, 2008, nil stock options were exercised (August 31, 2007 - nil)
+During the nine months ended February 28, 2009, nil stock options were exercised (February 29, 2008 - nil)

-(d) Earnings/Loss per share
+(d) Loss per share

-For the three months ended August 31, 2008 the Company has excluded from the calculation of diluted loss per share all common shares potentially issuable upon the exercise of stock options, warrants and the convertible debenture that could dilute basic loss per share, because to do so would be anti-dilutive.
+The Company has excluded from the calculation of diluted loss per share all common shares potentially issuable upon the exercise of stock options, warrants and the convertible debenture that could dilute basic loss per share, because to do so would be anti-dilutive.